chdyldz/weatherApp/readme.txt

-open backend project in intellij and run with jdk 1.8 open frontend in terminal npm install and then ng serve
+open backend project in intellij and run with jdk 11 or run jar file in out folder java -jar weatherApp.jar

+open frontend in terminal
+npm install and then ng serve

+node v14
+angular cli 9